Ithaca College Television

 Ithaca College Television (ICTV) is Ithaca College's student-run television station.
 It's the largest student-run organization on Ithaca's campus.
 Founded in 1958 as the country's first student-run cable television station, ICTV provides original, student-produced programming to approximately 26,000 households in Tompkins County, New York through Spectrum Cable.
 Additionally, ICTV offers a livestream of its programming on its website, ICTV.org, along with on-demand episodes from past and present shows.

 ICTV airs on Spectrum 16, the City of Ithaca's educational cable access channel.
 The channel programs ten-week seasons during Ithaca's fall and spring semesters and airs Sundays through Thursdays from 6:00 - 9:00pm.
 When ICTV is not broadcasting original content, a live view of Cayuga Lake is transmitted with live audio from VIC Radio, Ithaca College's student-run online radio station.

 Ithaca College Television was created to provide community-oriented public affairs and entertainment programming to the Ithaca-area cable audience.
 The station has four departments of programming - News, Sports, Entertainment and Scripted.
 As all programming on ICTV is student-initiated and produced, each semester's shows are based on the interests of the active student participants.
 Though it varies from semester to semester, ICTV features between 20 and 25 shows, and over 400 student volunteers.
 Re-introduced to ICTV in Spring 2014, Special Projects focuses on bringing live and non-traditional programming to ICTV.
 Projects include event coverage, student films, and extended sports, news packages, and more.

 Current Programming

-ICTV currently has the following television programs in production and development:
+ICTV currently has the following television programs in production: